-The Company continues its assessment of IFRS 17 and continues to evaluate the potential impacts of all other changes including available accounting policy choices under IFRS 17 on the measurement of its insurance contract liabilities.
+The principles underlying IFRS 17 differ from insurance reserving as permitted by IFRS 4.
+The key difference is the change in the timing of recognition of earnings.
+The Company continues its assessment of the implications of this standard and expects that it will not have a significant impact on the Company's Financial Statements.
+Evaluation of the potential impacts of all other changes including available accounting policy choices under IFRS 17 on the measurement of its insurance contract liabilities is ongoing.

-(ii) Annual Improvements 2018-2020 Cycle
+(iv) Annual Improvements 2018-2021 Cycle

-Annual Improvements 2018-2020 Cycle was issued in May 2020 and is effective on or after January 1, 2022.
+Annual Improvements 2018-2021 Cycle was issued in May 2021 and is effective on or after January 1, 2022.
 The IASB issued four minor amendments to different standards as part of the Annual Improvements process, with the amendments to be applied prospectively.
 Adoption of these amendments is not expected to have a significant impact on the Company's Financial Statements.